QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ```
 </details>

-> **Pro tip**: avoid changing the scale, it can cause performances issues, and this will be tiring to manager later.<br>
+> **Pro tip**: avoid changing the scale, it can cause performances issues, and this will be tiring to manage later.<br>
 > **Note**: you will learn more about "**components**" in another section.<br>
 > **Note**: you will learn about methods available for game objects in another section.